When is the next season?

 How much does it cost?

-Fees for Season 2016 were around $600, but each year the cost is different.
-All places in the choir are subject to yearly audition, and successful applicants pay a non-refundable deposit to secure their place.
-The balance is then paid in instalments.
+Fees for the 2019 Season were $950.
+All places in the choir are subject to audition, and successful applicants pay a non-refundable deposit of $200 to secure their place.
+The balance is then paid in full or by payment plan with payment in full by 31 May each year.

 All places in NYCA are heavily subsidised and include sheet music you can keep, accommodation and most meals.
 Flights are not included, which is one reason that NYCA seasons move around the country from year to year.